-COUNTY SCHOOLS Alternative to Suspension Center

--> 2061 East Holly Grove Road, Pod B Parent/Student Contract

-Student's Name:Student ID #: Birthdate: Age: Grade School Administrator: F. Hyderson School: CD45 Date: 4-9-24 This student has been suspended from school forday(s).
-The date(s) of suspension are from $4-10-24$ to $4-12-24$.
-The student may return to school on 4-15-24.
-Reason for suspension: Making a vacially insensitive remark The Student has the opportunity to: that caused a class disturbance Remain at home during days of suspension, (Each day of which will count as a school absence and be coded as an "Out of School Suspension".
-Or Make up the days of suspension and stay up-to-date with class assignments by attending the Davidson County Schools Alternative Suspension Center (ASC).
+Your future.
+Our focus.
+DAVIDSON COUNTY SCHOOLS Alternative to Suspension Center 2061 East Holly Grove Road, Pod B Parent/Student Contract Student's Name: Reason for suspension: Making a vacially insensitive remark The Student has the opportunity to: that caused a class disturbance i) Remain at home during days of suspension, (Each day of which will count as a school absence and be coded as an "Out of School Suspension".
+Or 2) Make up the days of suspension and stay up-to-date with class assignments by attending the Davidson County Schools Alternative Suspension Center (ASC).
 This is a privilege for the students to participate in the ASC program.
 During this time, the student may not attend any school functions or be on school grounds.
 Transportation will not be provided.
 Students attending the 8:30-11:30 session must not arrive prior to 8:20, and should leave campus no later than 11:30.
 Students attending the 12:00-3:00 session must not arrive prior to 11:55 AM, and should leave campus no later than 3:00 PM.
 Students must bring all books and materials needed to complete any given assignments on the first day of class.
 Attendance is expected every day and will be coded as "In School Suspension".
 Absences from the ASC will a result in a suspension absence for that particular day.
-Excessive absences may result in dismissal from the ASC program.
-Students will follow all Rules of DCS Code of Conduct and any additional rules that may be Parent(s)/Guardians, Initial the option(s) you have chosen for your child: Parent(s)/Guardians, Initial the option(s) you have chosen for your child: I decline the opportunity to send my child to the ASC.
-I choose to send my child to the ASC for the 8:30-11:30AM session.
-4/11 + 4/12 Only l choose to send my child to the ASC for the 12:00-3:00 PM session.
-Student Signature Date ASC program.
-Father Park Dermission over the phone Parent Signature Telephone # Description over the phone
+Excessive absences may result in dismissal from the ASC program. • Students will follow all Rules of DCS Code of Conduct and any additional rules that may be induced.
+4/10/24 ASC is Parent(s)/Guardians, Initial the option(s) you have chosen for your child: \square choose to send my child to the ASC for the 8:30-11:30AM session. $4/11 + 4/12$ only I choose to send my child to the ASC for the 12:00-3:00 PM session.
+I understand that failure to follow the rules and regulations may result in my dismissal from the ASC program.
+I understand that my student's failure to follow the rules and regulations may result in dismissal from the ASC program.
+Sather gave permission over the phone Parent Signature Telephone # Date e L 1 1 LIVE Parent Signat ure